Xmorelle/webpage/index.md

 - ORCID link : [orcid.org/0000-0001-6508-8945](https://orcid.org/0000-0001-6508-8945)

 ### General audience media

+- 12/2022 : quick [youtube presentation](https://www.youtube.com/watch?v=lnlzkdAsrEo) of the pluri-disciplinary work initiative in medical engineering developped in Lyon through the Carnot Institut funding and more specifically of the MIMIMed project aiming at building an artificial organs platform for pre-clinical validation of medical devices.

 - 12/2020 : article of Johanna Miller from _Physics Today_ on the use of mechano-fluorescent molecular probes to study the fracture of elastomers, highlighting the work performed in the group of Costantino Creton these last years and in particular the thesis of Juliette Slootman.
 [Stretchy molecules rupture far from the crack](https://physicstoday.scitation.org/do/10.1063/PT.6.1.20201222a/full/)